-Most companies defer the maintenance of financial data controls for years due to time and money constraints.
+Most companies defer the maintenance of ICFR for years due to staffing and budget constraints.
 However, well-designed information technology (IT) controls are foundational for optimizing a company’s operations, providing transparency, and protecting its most precious resource—its data.

-While remote work environments are testing organizations’ IT infrastructures like never before, they could provide an opportunity to confront your company’s deferred maintenance.
-By asking external auditors to examine how well your organization’s IT controls are designed and operating, your organization may be able to reduce cyberthreats within a risk-heightened work-from-home environment.
+Remote work environments might be the norm for a long time and test organizations’ IT infrastructures as never before.
+It’s likely time to confront your organization’s deferred maintenance.
+By asking external auditors to examine how well your organization’s IT controls are designed and operate, your organization can reduce its exposure to cyber variants, both within a work-from-home environment and overall.

 - Accelerated employee onboarding